Moat leads way with ICT

 Over the years we have invested heavily in ICT.
-Our young children are growing up in a world in which technology is so pervasive…. that to them it is the norm.
-IPads has been the school's latest venture.
+Our children are growing up in a world in which technology is so pervasive… to them it is the norm.
 You will find ICT is in use most of the time in some form or other as a teaching and a learning tool.
 It certainly complements and extends the traditional means of learning.

-We cannot leave ICT out of our SDP at any time.
-With an unprecedented rate of change in the use of technology in wider society, which continues to challenge us back in our schools, we must always keep ICT to the fore.
-Developments in ICT can be found in our overall ICT action plan.
-Equally ICT can feature in the Literacy/Numeracy/ Learning through Play Action Plans.
+With an unprecedented rate of change in the use of technology in wider society, which continues to challenge us; hence must always keep ICT to the fore.

-Over the last 7 years we have delivered various ICT programmes to members of the community.
-Funding has been sought from Awards for all, FACT and Extended Schools.
+Over the last 10 years we have delivered various ICT programmes to members of the community.
+Funding has been sought from e.g. Awards for all, FACT and Extended Schools.

 ICT permeates the learning in our school and adds much value to the processes of learning.